CaelumSculptoris/trip-pqc/veinn/README.md

    - Remove experimental
    - Upscale params for improved security
    - Pivot off of params in menu options
+   - Fixed ring_convolution to leverage ntt.
+Speed improved.
+   - Removed ignore of overflow, no more overflows.
+   - Use vectorized instead of pointwise multiplication in ring_convolution

 ### TODO
-   - Fix ring_convolution to leverage ntt.
-Currently falls back to naive.
-Works, but slow.
-   - Fix burp overflow.
-Works but throws warning.
+   - Update command line implementations as currently the menu workflow is most stable.
+   - Refactor command lines to use menu methods... plenty of overlap.
+   - Update package with these most recent fixes